Windows has a feature named on-screen keyboard that supposed to be an emergency option in case the physical keyboard is damaged or not responding.

 #5 Show on-screen keyboard from System32 folder

-1. Open the Library or My Computer, go to Local Disk (C:) partition, open Windows folder, go to the System32 folder and locate the osk program.
+Just open File Explorer, go to Local Disk (C:) partition, open Windows folder, go to the System32 folder and locate the osk program.

-Alright, that’s five ways to enable on-screen keyboard on Windows, either with mouse/touch screen display, or using the actual keyboard.
+Alright, that’s five ways to enable an on-screen keyboard on Windows, either with mouse/touch screen display, or using the actual keyboard.

 Which method did you prefer the most?